 Cystography is an imaging test that can help diagnose problems in your bladder.
 It uses X-rays.
 They may be X-ray pictures or fluoroscopy, a kind of X-ray "movie."

 During cystography, the healthcare provider will insert a thin tube called a urinary catheter and inject contrast dye into your bladder.
-The contrast dye will let the doctor see your bladder more clearly.
+The contrast dye will let the healthcare provider see your bladder more clearly.
 He or she will take X-rays of the bladder.
 Cystography is sometimes combined with other procedures.
 For example, cystourethrography images the bladder and the urethra.
-The healthcare provider may also use fluoroscopy to watch how the bladder empties while you urinate (voiding cystography).
+The healthcare provider may also use fluoroscopy to watch how the bladder empties while you urinate (voiding cystourethrography).
 Cystography may show whether any urine backs up into the kidneys (vesicoureteral reflux).
 Computerized tomography (CT) cystography is sometimes used following trauma or recent surgery.

 Why might I need cystography?

 You might need cystography to find out the cause of:

 - Urinary tract infections that keep coming back